mikelReinanArcardo/buhay-backend/readme.md

      ```
    - If not installed, download and install it from the [official Python website](https://www.python.org/downloads/).

-2. **Database Credentials**: Add a `db_env.py` file in the main directory containing the database credentials.
+2. **Database Credentials**: Add a `.env` file in the main directory containing the database credentials.
 This file should be formatted as follows:
    ```python
       DB_CACHE_NAME = ""
       DB_CACHE_USER = ""